 - Link to a local wildlife group and find ways to share your space for activities.

 - Watch a film at your social zoom such as ‘project wild thing’ and start a small group discussion https://3ak4be4522es3y5i4l2cwfkx-wpengine.netdna-ssl.com/wp-content/uploads/2016/01/Lifestyle-How-to-Connect-More-with-Nature.pdf

-- Have a harvest or creation time worship in the outdoors – see 'Whats Happening' section below
+- Have a creation time worship in the outdoors when restrictions allow it– see 'Whats Happening' section below.

 Church of England Resources